hughbrien/TracesCount/README.md

 # TracesCount

 Script Fetch Traces in the past minute which contain an Error.

- l Requred Libraries : urllib3, json, sys.
-Ensure you pip install urlib3 json sys l An Instana Agent installed on the same machine where the script is executing.
+* Requred Libraries : urllib3, json, sys.
+Ensure you pip install urlib3 json sys
+* An Instana Agent installed on the same machine where the script is executing.

 * First Parameter is the Query.
 * Script Fetch Traces in the past minute which contain an Error.
 * Count all of the Errors within the Trace
 * If Error is Greater Than ZERO Send Customer Event
 * For example:
 * querytraces.py trace.erroneous:true

 # Need to update these items
 * traceQuery = "trace.erroneous:true"